DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/README.md

            a^1 = f(n+1) = f(n) *a
                = a^n * a
                = a^(n+1)

  <li> <b> Recursive Algorithms </b> solves a problem by reducing it to an instance of the same problem with smaller input.
- <li> Examples:
+         Examples:
            <li> What is the recursive algorithm for computing n!?
              factorial (n = nonnegative integer) {
                 if (n == 0)
                     return 1;